-January 31, 2017 – The National Fire Protection Association (NFPA) Board of Directors has appointed a new member to the NFPA Standards Council: Michael J. Johnston of National Electric Contractors Association (NECA).
-Johnston is serving a three-year term effective January 1, 2017.
+March 11, 2022 – The National Fire Protection Association (NFPA) Board of Directors appointed a new member to the NFPA Standards Council.
+Chief Randy J. Krause of Port of Seattle Fire Department was appointed by the Board in November 2021.
+He began serving a three-year term on January 1, 2022.

 In addition, three current council members were reappointed to serve additional terms.
 Jeffrey Foisel was reappointed for a second three-year term, while Kenneth Bush and James Quiter were each reappointed for one-year extensions.
 All terms began January 1, 2022.

 Randy J. Krause has been a member of the fire service for 36 years.
 He began his career in 1985 as a firefighter in the United States Air Force (1985-1989) and continued in the private industry at Boeing Company (1990-2010).
 Krause left Boeing as a Deputy Fire Chief and is currently the fire chief of Port of Seattle Fire Department where he has been for nearly 12 years providing service to the Sea-Tac International Airport and the surrounding communities.
 He has been involved with NFPA Technical Committees since the mid-1990’s, currently serving as chair of NFPA Emergency Responders Occupational Health (ERH-AAA) and Fire Service Occupational Safety (FIX-AAA).
 Krause is also a member of Gonzaga University’s School of Leadership Studies Advisory Board.
 Krause earned his Bachelor of Science in Business Administration from University of Washington – Bothell in 1998, and his Master’s in Organizational Leadership from Gonzaga University in 2006.